Courtly Noyse Renaissance and Medieval Music

 Click here for our CDs

-Long ago four people used to meet every year under a tree on top of Mount Palomar to sing madrigals.
-In 2003, it suddenly occurred to them that they could meet more frequently outside the context of the San Diego Early Music Society Workshop, and so they arranged to get together "down the mountain".
+Long ago four people used to meet every year under a tree on Palomar Mountain to sing madrigals during the San Diego Early Music Society's workshop.
+In 2003, it occurred to them that they could meet more frequently outside the context of the workshop, and so they arranged to get together "down the mountain".
 They were joined by two more friends, and Courtly Noyse was born.
-This lively mix of personalities soon developed the blend of humor, imagination and versatility in the performance of Renaissance music that has become their trademark.
+This lively mix of personalities soon developed the blend of humor, imagination and versatility in the performance of Renaissance music that became their trademark.
+As years passed, some members moved on and others joined, but the group's unique style and love of making music together remains.

 Our Instruments